ah01/arduino-stuff/readme.md

 ## Smart Led blinking

-This folder contains code how to make smart led.
-Using two buttons and led you can make flashlight that learns how to blink!
-(Spoiler: Thats not AI...)
+This folder contains code to make a smart LED.
+Using two buttons and an LED you can make a flashlight that learns how to blink!
+(Spoiler: That's not AI...)

 ## "SUT" folder